MRH4287/FFNetParser/Readme.md

 If there is an problem with fictionpress.com, please report that to me.**

+*You can find a compiled Version of the Script [Here](http://server.mrh-development.de:8080/job/Fanfiction%20User%20Script/lastSuccessfulBuild/artifact/ffnetlist.user.js)*

+**Warning: The Version above can be broken!
+Choose a different Version [Here](http://server.mrh-development.de:8080/job/Fanfiction%20User%20Script/) if necessary.**

 ## Feature-List:
 * GUI - Customization (change colors, site width, hide story images, disable image hover effect)
 * Build filter to search for specific keywords.